canislupus11/HamQSL-XML-Parser/README.md

 ![pic](https://github.com/user-attachments/assets/eb456f8e-38cd-4349-b8d8-97ac4f5daadc)

 ## How It Works
 The device connects to a Wi-Fi network and retrieves propagation data from HAMQSL.com in XML format.
 It displays information like Solar Flux, sunspot number, K and A indices, and propagation conditions for HF, 6m, 4m, and VHF (2m) bands on a color TFT display.
+All XML data is parsed into variables in the code, so you can easily configure which information should be displayed or how it should be presented.

 ## First Start
 1. Power on the device.